2016 Saudi Arabian snowstorm: Timeline

 Snow was first reported in northern parts of Saudi Arabia on 23 November.
 By 25 November, temperatures as low as -4 C were reported in Turaif, in Northern Borders Region, and there was snow cover in central and northeastern regions.
-Normal seasonal temperatures do not fall below 20 C. Many Saudis enjoyed unusual outdoor activities such as building snowmen and sliding; however, the snow was followed by rain and lightning that caused flooding and led to the deaths of at least 7 people.
+Saudis enjoyed unusual outdoor activities such as building snowmen and sledding down snow covered sand dunes.

+By November 27th, the cold front was followed by rain and lightning that caused extreme flash flooding.